FG Declares Monday Public Holiday to Mark Eid-Ul-Mawlid

 Michael Olugbode in Abuja

-The Federal Government has declared next Monday as a public holiday to mark the celebration of Eid-ul-Mawlid, the birth of the Holy Prophet Muhammad.
+The federal government has declared next Monday as public holiday to mark the celebration of the Eid-ul-Mawlid, the birth of the Holy Prophet Muhammad (Peace Be Upon Him).

 The Minister of Interior, Hon.
-Olubunmi Tunji-Ojo, who made the declaration on behalf of the Federal Government, congratulated the Muslim Ummah both at home and in the Diaspora on this occasion.
+Olubunmi Tunji-Ojo, who made the declaration on behalf of the federal government, congratulated Muslim Ummah both at home and in the Diaspora on this occasion.

-The minister, while congratulating the Muslim Ummah on the occasion, implored them to use the opportunity of the period to pray for an enduring peace and a more prosperous egalitarian nation.
+The minister while congratulating the Muslim Ummah on the occasion, implored them to use the opportunity of the period to pray for enduring peace and a more prosperous egalitarian nation.